le-s/js_notes/notes.md

     - logic involved; handling of state (ex. form inputs and storing those inputs); can mutate state (setState)
 ## Redux
 - What is Redux?
+  - A library that allows you to create a store that contains the entire state of your app
+    - To change the state you must deploy an action that gets traced to the reducer that will return how you want the state returned
 ## Node
 - What is Node?
 - How is it implemented into your project?